An early childhood educator leads a group of children in a dance.

 Monaco allows that during the particularly cold winter that hit much of Canada last year, there were days when they had to come in early, or not go out at all, but there is opportunity for physical activity everywhere.
 “We have an interactive room that encourages movement.
 We schedule extracurricular activities like dancing, and softball.
 Teachers will implement obstacle courses in the classroom, and I monitor to make sure teachers are incorporating activity into day-to-day learning.”

-At Sunnybrook the infant program is particularly focused on working on gross motor skills, and all ages receive 2 hours of activity in the morning and another 2 hours of activity in the afternoon.
+At Sunnybrook the infant program is particularly focused on working on gross motor skills, and all ages receive two hours of activity in the morning and another 2 hours of activity in the afternoon.

 Jackson mentions that Sunnybrook partners with the Veterans home to for inter-generational bonding.
-Bi-weekly visits to their “grandmas and grandpas” help inspire empathy and brighten their day.
+Biweekly visits to their “grandmas and grandpas” help inspire empathy and brighten their day.
 The centre also participates in the Terry Fox Run and takes kids on walks through the adjoining hospital to help get them up and active during the day.
 And she says that the interactive room, with its riding toys and Gymboree-like climbing equipment, is a wonderful place for her son to start his 7 a.m. drop-off.

-Parents need to get involved, ask questions
+Parents need to get involved and ask questions

 So Sunnybrook is wonderful, but Jackson recognizes that, even in a weaker care centre, sometimes it’s luck of the draw when it comes to who’s watching your kids.
 She extolls one teacher who understood that the personalities in her son’s class learned better when they weren’t being asked to sit still, so she designed all learning activities with constant movement.
 Says Jackson admiringly, “This teacher didn’t care if it was cold, she got the kids outside.
 If she was doing a measuring activity, for example, she’d have them measure the wall, measure the floor, run around, anything to keep them active.”